sider/sider-docs/docs/getting-started/code-quality.md

 ![Branch list of the repository](../assets/code-quality/branch-list.jpg)

-Click the `Analyze` button at the right side of the branch that you want to analyze.
+Click the `Analyze` button on the right side of the branch that you want to analyze.
 When the all analyzers are finished, you can see the issues and code metrics.

 ## Files